 According to the USDA Freezing and Food Safety Fact Sheet, foods can be safely frozen indefinitely.
 The guidelines are more for food quality than for safety.

-2. Foods stored in a deep freeze will hold their quality longer than in the freezer section of the fridge.
-This is largely because the door is opened less often on a deep freeze.
+- Foods stored in a deep freeze will hold their quality longer than in the freezer section of the fridge.
+This is mostly because the door is opened less often on a deep freeze.

-2. You can “make” your own foil pans.
+- You can “make” your own foil pans.
 Line a casserole dish with a couple layers of heavy duty foil.
 Freeze the recipe in the dish.
-After it’s frozen, you can pop it out of the casserole dish and it will hold it’s shape.
+After it’s frozen, you can pop it out of the casserole dish and it will hold its shape.
 Pop it back in the dish to thaw and bake.